|Name||Environmental Management and Protection Act (Part VI, Division 1: Beverage Container Program)|

 All containers are also subject to a non-refundable Environmental Handling Charge (EHC).
 See section below.

 |Unredeemed Deposits||Retained by province and used to pay for the program through SARCAN annual operation contract fee.
 Surplus is placed in provincial general revenues and helps fund extended recycling programs|

-The program is administered by the Saskatchewan Association of Rehabilitation Centers (SARC).
-Its recycling division, SARCAN, operates under contract to Saskatchewan Environment and is authorized by The Litter Control Act.
-Saskatchewan Environment (the Ministry) designates the containers which can be collected for recycling and establishes the refundable deposit and the Environmental Handling Charge (EHC) that consumers will pay.
+The program is administered by the Saskatchewan Association of Rehabilitation Centers (SARC), which provides employment opportunities to people with disabilities.
+Its recycling division, SARCAN, operates under contract with Saskatchewan Environment.
+Saskatchewan Environment (the Ministry) designates the containers which can be collected for recycling and establishes the refundable deposit and the Environmental Handling Charge (EHC) that consumers pay.

-The consumer pays a refundable deposit and an EHC on the beverage container to the retailer which in turn is passed through the distributor to the government.
+The consumer pays a refundable deposit and an EHC on every non-refillable beverage container to the retailer, which in turn is passed through the distributor to the government.
 When returning the container to a SARCAN depot, the consumer receives the deposit refund from SARCAN.
 The deposit paid out is subsequently reimbursed to SARCAN by the government.
-The EHCs are not refunded to the consumer and help to finance SARCAN's province-wide transportation, processing and marketing system.
-This currently covers all ready-to-serve beverages packaged in non-refillable containers (except milk) which include soft drinks, fruit juices, fruit drinks, bottled waters and liquor containers.
+The EHCs are non-refundable to the consumer and help to finance SARCAN's province-wide transportation, processing and marketing system, as well as any other operational costs.
+Any excess revenues are placed directly into provincial government coffers.

 Beer cans are legislated containers and are returned as part of the SARCAN system.